| | | | | | | |

 • Go rogue and add finely chopped spinach for an ultra-healthy lunch option.

-• Use lime juice instead of lemon for an intense tart, slightly bitter flavor.
+• Use lime juice instead of lemon for an intense tart, slightly bitter flavour.

 • Grate raw mangoes into the tempering to make mavinakayi chitranna.
-It has a sour, citrusy, and slightly sweet flavor ideal for summer.
+It has a sour, citrusy, and slightly sweet flavour ideal for summer.

 Lemon Rice Allergens